-To apply, submit a resume, writing sample and cover letter that includes salary requirement by 5 p.m. on July 19, 2018; the position may be filled prior to the deadline.
+To apply, submit a resume, writing sample and a cover letter that includes salary requirement by 5 p.m. on March 8, 2019.

 The Office of the Attorney General is an equal opportunity employer.